-Our 2016 survey results from detailed interviews with general counsel or senior legal officers at 381 large companies operating in 25 industries.
-They shared thoughts and best practices on managing class actions and their associated risk.
-We trust that their valuable insights will, in turn, help your company and its legal department manage these lawsuits effectively and efficiently.
+The sixth annual Carlton Fields Class Action Survey is based on detailed interviews with general counsel or senior legal officers at 373 companies of all sizes and business types.
+They shared thoughts and best practices on class action exposure and management.
+We trust that their valuable insights will, in turn, help your company and its legal department manage these prevalent, costly lawsuits effectively and efficiently.

 Class Action Spending and Budgets